awkale/user-story-best-practice/README.md

 [documentation site](http://prnewswire-ux.github.io/user-story-best-practice)

 ## Version (theme) vs Epic vs user story vs task
-Agile development uses four clear delivery vehicles to bring structure to any agile project: user stories, sprints, epics, and versions.
+Agile development uses four clear delivery methods to bring structure to any project: **versions**, **sprints**, **epics** and **user stories**.
-  * A version is a set of features and fixes released together as a single update to your product.
+  * A **version** is a set of features and fixes released together as a single update to your product.
 Assigning issues to versions helps you plan the order in which new features (stories) for your product will be released to your customers.
+A version can be made up of multiple sprints
+  * A **sprint** is a set period of time during which specific work has to be completed and made ready for review
-  * An epic captures a large body of work.
+  * An **epic** captures a large body of work.
 It is essentially a large user story that can be broken down into a number of smaller stories.
 It may take several sprints to complete an epic.
-  * In JIRA Agile, a story is represented as an issue, and individual tasks within the story are represented as sub-tasks.
-  * A sub-task issue is typically one of many tasks that make up a story (or parent issue).
+  * A **user story** (represented as an issue in Jira) captures a description of a feature from an end-user perspective.
+The user story describes the type of user, what they want and why.
+A user story helps to create a simplified description of a requirement.
+User stories are broken up into individual tasks that make up the story (represented as sub-tasks in Jira).

 ## Why use user stories?
 * Keep yourself expressing business value